betterscientificsoftware/bssw.io/Articles/Blog/2025-02-best-practices-for-mpcicd.md

 - Creation of reusable pipeline components.
 - Security.

-The remainder of this article provides a high-level overview of each of these themes.
+The remainder of this article provides a high-level overview of these themes.
 More information on best practices can be found on the Multi-Project DevOps [website](https://multiprojectdevops.github.io/best_practices/).

 ### Treat infrastructure as code (IaC)

-IaC refers to the practice of preferring configuration scripts/files to setup a computing environment, as opposed to graphical user interfaces or other mechanisms which are harder to automate.
+IaC refers to the practice of preferring configuration scripts/files to set up a computing environment, as opposed to graphical user interfaces or other mechanisms that are harder to automate.
 In the context of MPCI/CD IaC is important because:

 - It is easier to scale CI/CD pipelines up/down, e.g., to massively parallelize tests.